apple/swift-protobuf/Documentation/INTERNALS.md

 The goal is to always support "one full major version”, which basically means if the current official release of Swift is `X.Y`, the library will support back to `X-1.Y`.
-That is, when Swift 4.1 gets released, the minimum for support gets moved up to 3.1.
+That is, when Swift 4.2 was released, the minimum for support got moved up to 3.2.

 When the minimum Swift version gets updated, update:
 - The `README.md` in the root of the project